Vikas9kumargupta/Database/README.md

-Used to Store Authentic User as well as Registered Product.\n Designed By - Vikas Kumar Gupta.\n
+Used to Store Authentic Users as well as Registered Products.
+Designed By - Vikas Kumar Gupta.
-Technologies Used -> Python, Flask\n
+Technologies Used -> Python, Flask